szefoka/RT_computation_node/docs/CPU_isolation_n_pEDF.md

 $ chrt -d --sched-runtime 5000000 --sched-deadline 10000000 --sched-period 16666666 0 \<command\>
 ```

-## Tutorial to try out partitioned EDF on your notebook
+## Tutorial on how to make partitioned EDF on your notebook

 Enter in the cpuset directory and create two cpusets:
 ```